 SHRIMP WITH CAJUN SEASONING ON A PLANK

-This is a professional presentation without a lot of fuss.
+As far as party snacks go, this is a professional presentation without a lot of fuss.
 You’ll need two pounds of medium-to-large fresh shrimp (fully peeled and deveined by your friendly butcher at the seafood counter).
 Have your party set up ready to go and saute this just before you guests arrive.
 Rinse the shrimp in cold water, drain and dry, saute in olive oil and sprinkle with my favorite Thrive Market’s Organic Cajun Seasoning before pulling from the heat.
-Spoon on to an attractive cutting board or plank, and garnish with lime and parsley.
+Spoon on to an attractive cutting board or plank, and garnish with lime and parsley for bite-sized deliciousness.

 Photo by EsHanPHot / Shutterstock